 A permanent retainer is a device that keeps the teeth in the same place after a person has braces.
-However, unlike regular retainers, permanent retainers remain in the mouth long term.
-Only an orthodontist can remove them.
+The retainers remain in the mouth long-term and only an orthodontist can remove them.

 With regular retainers, people can wear and remove them whenever they choose.
 Once they no longer have braces, they may wear the retainer 24 hours a day or just at night.